Memory in 3D cyclically driven granular material: Results and Discussion

 Memory of the compression amplitude is apparent in the translations as a dip in the mean displacement of the grains and subsequent increase beyond the 1\% marker.
 Moreover, we see that the memory formation appears to be stronger the more cycles the system has experienced.
-However, for the high-friction case, the material reaches a “steady-state” after 100 cycles in which the change in the memory effects is not discernable anymore.
+However, for the high-friction case, the material reaches a “steady-state” after 100 cycles in which the change in the memory effects is not discernible anymore.
 The dip at 1\% appears less pronounced for the high-friction case (Figure 4c), suggesting that the motion is not periodic in the same way as for low friction (Figures 4a,b).
 It is important to note that at low friction, the system presents identical mean displacements for different perturbation amplitudes around the dip.
 This implies that it is not possible to determine the state of the system from a single perturbation.
-Even more striking, at intermediate friction values, the system seems to exhibit bistability for compressions near the training amplitude.
-The memory found here corroborates our results in Figure 3, where we have a power-law relaxation of the average motion as a function of cycle number, indicating the system is approaching a steady state as a response to the drive.